One day project

 part 2: reflection

-I have also experienced a lot of issues with time management because the collage process I have used in each of my projects isn't very fast.
-I had to use tracing paper in each collage process.
-I think I deafeningly want to start looking at other ways I can achieve my goals for mainly patterns, which I believe would be digitally through software apps.
+1) In most of my projects, I have experienced a lot of problems with time management mainly because of the collage process I have used in most of my projects for patterns, which wasn't very fast and pretty slow instead.
+I had to use tracing paper in each collage process and would do it traditionally only using glue and paper.
+I think I definitely want to start looking at other ways I can achieve my goals with patterns, which I believe would be digitally through software apps.